 Treatment aims to destroy the bacteria, relieve symptoms, control inflammation, and prevent recurrences of RF.

 Antibiotics, such as penicillin, may be given to destroy any remaining strep bacteria in the body.
 Further antibiotics may be prescribed, to prevent recurrence.
-This may continue for 5-10 years depending on the age of the person and whether or not the heart is affected.
+This may continue for

 Long-term, and even lifelong, preventive antibiotics may be necessary to prevent recurring inflammation of the heart.